ReactiveXYZ-Dev/Adonis-Queue-Pro/README.md

 // schedule a job immediately
 Queue.dispatch(new ExampleJob, 'now');
 // schedule a repeated job every 2 seconds
-// basically embed the 'every' method into the string itself Queue.dispatch(new ExampleJob, 'every 2 seconds');
+// basically embeding the 'every' method into the string itself Queue.dispatch(new ExampleJob, 'every 2 seconds');
 // schedule a single job in the future Queue.dispatch(new ExampleJob, '2 seconds from now');